pustinek/dogecraft-wiki/_includes/rules/common_sense.md

 ## Encroachment
 1. Our world is a limited size at the moment, when able please ask before claiming land in-between someones claims.
 This is a common courtesy issue.
-2. IF you box someone in on all sides so they cannot expand their res at all you may be asked to delete your claim.
+2. If you box someone in on all sides so they cannot expand their res at all you may be asked to delete your claim.

 ## Grinders, Hoppers, auto-clickers, auto farms
 1. Auto farms/grinders with spawners are NOT allowed.
 Auto farms are allowed if there are no spawners involved.
 Please make auto farms toggle if you can and do not afk at them.